Alfresco/docs-alfresco/microsoft-azure/1.1/admin/index.md

 9. Check that the [configuration](../config/index.md) is set up correctly for your environment.

     > **Note:** When upgrading from Azure Connector version 1.0, make sure you define the Azure authentication mode and a supported value in your `alfresco-global.properties` file.

-> **Note:** To upgrade a system that's never used the file system (i.e. on-premises installation without locally saved binaries), we recommend that you choose a pure Azure content store.
-See <xref href="../concepts/azure-contentstore-subsystems.dita" format="dita"/> for more details.

 10. Start the server.

-> **Note:** > **Note:** Starting from version 1.2, the Azure Connector has the deleted content store disabled by default, since this feature is already present in Microsoft's Azure Storage services.
-For details on how to re-enable it, see Azure Connector deleted content store.

 ## Known issues